Tell-It-Slant-2022-Square-Web-Graphics

 12-2:15pm [Virtual] — Emily Dickinson Poetry Marathon: Part 2

 A group reading of all 1,789 poems by Emily Dickinson over the course of 7 sessions.
 This session takes place entirely virtually and is open to both readers and listeners.
 We will be reading from Ralph Franklin’s The Poems of Emily Dickinson: Reading Edition.
-Sign up as a listener or reader by registering for the Festival.
+Sign up as a listener by registering for the Festival, or learn more about signing up as a reader!

-6-7:30pm [Virtual] — Our Roots as Muse: Family & Ancestry as Creative Inspiration
+6-7pm [Virtual] — Our Roots as Muse: Family & Ancestry as Creative Inspiration [SOLD OUT & RESCEDULED!
+Registrants have been invited to join us on Monday, October 14]

 Facilitators will lead participants in a series of generative writing exercises using personal family and ancestral history as creative inspiration and content.
 Participants will leave the workshop with at least two writing sketches and other writing resources to continue developing their ideas and creatively archiving their own family histories.